Deferred Income Annuity

 When your client needs:

-GUARANTEED LIFETIME INCOME: DIAs are explicitly designed to manage longevity risk by generating an income stream that clients cannot outlive.
+GUARANTEED LIFETIME INCOME: Deferred income annuities are explicitly designed to manage longevity risk by generating an income stream that clients cannot outlive.

-FIXED INCOME: With interest rates at historic lows, DIAs can provide a higher rate of consistent income payments than a fixed income strategy.
+FIXED INCOME: With interest rates at historic lows, deferred income annuities can provide a higher rate of consistent income payments than a fixed income strategy.

-TAX MANAGEMENT: QLACs can help control RMDs for tax sensitive clients.
+TAX MANAGEMENT: Qualified longevity annuity contracts (QLACs) like deferred income annuities can help control required minimum distributions (RMDs) for tax sensitive clients.

 The purchase of an annuity within a retirement plan that already provides tax deferral under sections of the Internal Revenue Code results in no additional tax benefits.
 An annuity should be used to fund a qualified plan based upon the annuity’s features other than tax deferral.
 All annuity features, risks, limitations, and costs should be considered prior to recommending the purchase of an annuity within a tax-qualified retirement plan.
 In addition to surrender charges, withdrawals are subject to income tax.